GoGetAVegan/GoGetAVegan.github.io/index.md

 ### Diagetic UI

-In this project I have made a UI system that tries not to take away from the player and is incorporated to the game.
+In this project I have made a UI system that makes a Diagetic menu that the player can interact with much like how Dead Space has their diagetic UI system.

 ![HoloWatch](https://user-images.githubusercontent.com/54685877/153337999-712e5b08-1df1-42d8-8c66-68290842b3df.png)